SFU-CMPT-201/lecture-notes/02-fork-exec-wait.md

 ## How to Read a Man Page

-* Reading a man page is the main way to learn how to use a system call.
+* Reading a man page is the main way to learn how to use the functions/system calls for systems programming.
 However, it takes practice to effectively read a man page.
+* The command is `man` followed by the thing that you want to read about, e.g., `man ls`, `man cd`.
+  A lot of times, this will give you the right page.
+* However, sometimes you need to specify a section in order to get the right page.
+The following three sections are most relevant to 201.
+    * `man 1`: General commands, e.g., `man 1 ls`
+    * `man 2`: System calls, e.g., `man 2 fork`
+    * `man 3`: C standard library functions, e.g., `man 3 printf`
 * Read the function signature first (and the header files).
 Carefully examine the return type and all parameters.
 A parameter can be either an input or an output.
 Find out what it is for each parameter.